Imperial Valley College

 - The mission of Imperial Valley College is to foster excellence in education that challenges students of every background to develop their intellect, character, and abilities; to assist students in achieving their educational and career goals; and to be responsive to the greater community.

-- The teacher population of 209 teachers has declined by 27% over five years.
+- The teacher population of 209 teachers has stayed relatively flat over five years.

 |Imperial Valley College||(CA) Community College Avg.|